Seravo/docs/_posts/2015-10-10-configure-ssh.md

   \/  \//_/            \/    \__,_|_| \_/ \___|_|\__,_||_||_|  |_|

-The authenticity of host '[example-site.wp-palvelu.fi]:12345 ([185.26.50.24]:12345)' cant be established.
+The authenticity of host '[example-site.seravo.com]:12345 ([185.26.50.24]:12345)' cant be established.
 RSA key fingerprint is xy:xy:xy:xy:xy:xy:xy:xy:xy:xy:xy:xy:xy:xy:xy:xy.
 Are you sure you want to continue connecting (yes/no)? yes
-Warning: Permanently added '[example-site.wp-palvelu.fi]:12345' (RSA) to the list of known hosts. example-site@example-site.wp-palvelu.fi's password:
+Warning: Permanently added '[example-site.seravo.com]:12345' (RSA) to the list of known hosts. example-site@example-site.seravo.com's password:

 # After you enter your password you have installed your ssh key.
 # After this setup you can login to your instance by: